Germany: Merger Control

 - one party concerned had a German turnover in excess of €25 million; and

 - another party concerned generated a turnover of more than €5 million in Germany.

-In spite of reaching the above turnover thresholds, concentrations are not subject to the notification requirement if a company, which achieved a worldwide turnover of less than €10 million in its last business year, ‘merges' with another company (the so-called ‘de minimis clause').
-This provision covers not only mergers but also acquisitions by/of de minimis companies.
+In spite of reaching the above turnover thresholds, concentrations are not subject to the notification requirement if a company, which achieved a worldwide turnover of less than €10 million in its last business year, ‘merges’ with another company (the ‘de minimis clause’).
+This provision covers not only mergers but also acquisitions by and of de minimis companies.
 This preferential treatment is based on the rationale that owners of small companies should be enabled to participate in concentrations without the burden of merger control.
-Against this background, the entire group turnover needs to be taken into account in determining whether the €10 million threshold is met even on the seller's side.
+Against this background, the entire group turnover needs to be taken into account in determining whether the €10 million threshold is met even on the seller’s side.
 If, for example, a large group of companies with turnover exceeding €10 million sells a subsidiary or assets generating a turnover of less than €10 million, the deal will not benefit from the de minimis exemption.